The Norfolk Coast Path (Sutton Bridge to Hopton-on-Sea)

 The Norfolk Coast passes through:

 Blakeney (this former medieval port has narrow streets with flint cottages and hosts England’s largest grey seal colony and many bird breeding sites.
-Known in history as Bolshy Blakney, this was because it was a very independent town that established a society in 1946 to keep homes affordable for local people.
+Known in history as Bolshy Blakeney, this was because it was a very independent town that established a society in 1946 to keep homes affordable for local people.

-Hunstanton (known as ‘sunny hunny’, this Victoria seaside resort has red-and-white striped cliffs and is one of the few places on the east coast you can watch the sunset over the sea, due to the west-facing beach.
+Hunstanton (known as ‘sunny hunny’), this Victoria seaside resort has red-and-white striped cliffs and is one of the few places on the east coast you can watch the sunset over the sea, due to the west-facing beach.
 It’s also home to the River Hun (at just 3 miles, one of the shortest in England).

 Sea Palling (‘Norfolk’s secret’) is a charming North Norfolk village where sheltered bays are now protected by artificial reefs, and visitors are advised to stay away from the large seal colonies.
 This village was very affected by the 1953 North Sea flood, commemorated at the local church.